workwithmayuresh/SampleGitandLinuxProject/README.md

 3.Documentation: Practice good Git habits by creating informative commit messages and keeping a concise project README.

-**Features:**

-The Collaborative Text File project will include the following features:
+**Project Guidlines**

+**1. Repository Setup:**
+   - Create a new Git repository either locally or on a platform like GitHub, GitLab, or Bitbucket.
-1.Repository Setup: A Git repository will be created, containing a shared shell script file.
+   - Add a shared shell script file (e.g., `shared-script.sh`) to the repository.

-2.Collaborative Editing: You and other contributors (real or simulated) will make changes to the file on separate branches.

-3.Branch Merging: You will merge changes from multiple branches, resolving any conflicts that arise.

-4.Commit Messages: Detailed commit messages will be required for each change made.

-**How to Use:**

-1.Clone the Repository: Use git clone to create a local copy of the Git repository for this project.

-2.Create Your Branch: Create a new branch for yourself using git checkout -b your-branch-name.
+**2. Collaborative Editing:**
+   - Each contributor should clone the repository using `git clone`.
+   - Contributors should create their own branches using `git checkout -b your-branch-name`.

-3.Make Changes: Edit the file in your branch and commit your changes with meaningful commit messages.
+   - Edit the `shared-script.sh` file in your branch with your changes.

-4.Simulate Collaboration: Invite other contributors (or use multiple terminal instances) to make changes on their branches simultaneously.
+   - Commit your changes with meaningful commit messages using `git commit`.

+**3. Branch Merging:**
-5.Branch Merging: Merge changes from different branches into the main branch, resolving any conflicts as necessary.
+   - To merge changes from multiple branches into the main branch, use `git checkout main` to switch to the main branch.

-6.Document Your Work: Update the README file in the repository with information about your contributions.

-**Skills to Test:**

-•Cloning a Git repository.

-•Creating and switching between branches.

-•Testing out creating a Linux shell script

-•Making changes, committing, and pushing to remote branches.

-•Resolving merge conflicts.

-•Creating informative commit messages.

-•Collaborative Git workflow.

-**Extensions:**

-To challenge yourself further, consider adding the following advanced features:
-•Implement a review process where changes must be approved before merging.

-**Conclusion:**

-The Git Skills Test - Collaborative Text File project offers a practical opportunity to showcase your Git skills and understanding of collaborative version control.
-By successfully completing this project, you'll demonstrate your ability to work effectively with Git in a team environment and manage version control for collaborative coding projects
+   - Then use `git merge your-branch-name` to merge changes from a specific branch into the main branch.
+   - If there are conflicts, Git will prompt you to resolve them.
+You can use a text editor to manually resolve conflicts.
+   - After resolving conflicts, commit the changes again.

+**4. Commit Messages:**
+   - Make sure to provide detailed commit messages that describe the purpose and content of each commit.
+Use `git commit -m "Your commit message here"` to commit.

+**5. Simulate Collaboration:**
+   - Invite other contributors to clone the repository and create their own branches.
+   - Each contributor can make changes in their branches simultaneously.